helene-nguyen/mwe-postgresql/README.md

 ## Introduction

+You already how much I love playing with PostgreSQL ...
+No ?

-Some personnal minimal working example I share, testing PostgreSQL features !
+You can find here some personnal minimal working example (MWE) that I share, testing PostgreSQL features !

 ## How to use